cloud-tools/dansible/README.md

 # dansible
-Tool to install  Openshift from openshift-ansible.
+Tools to install  Openshift from openshift-ansible.
-Also Openstack tools included.
+Also Openstack tools included. openshift-ansible is not included.